-There is no season more beloved in Ohio than fall – it is the perfect time to create new memories, or Fallidays, with friends and family.
-We are bringing you the top 100 things to do in Ohio this fall to keep you celebrating all season long.
-Get out, explore and share your Fallidays with us using #FallidaysInOhio.
+There is no season more beloved in Ohio than fall – it is the perfect time to create new Fall memories, with friends and family.
+We are bringing you the top 100 things to do in Ohio this Fall to keep you celebrating all season long.
+Get out, explore and share your adventures with us using #FallInOhio.

 Fall Festivals & Entertainment